 618 Agnes Arnold Hall

 Dr. Emran El-Badawi joined the department of Modern and Classical Languages in fall of 2011.
 Prior to becoming a member of the faculty at the University of Houston, Emran completed his PhD with distinction in 2011 from the department of Near Eastern Languages and Civilizations at the University of Chicago.
-He took an MA in Religion from Temple University in 2005 and a BA in Religion as well as Computer Science from Rutgers University in 2003.
+Prior to that he completed an MA in Religion from Temple University in 2005 and a BA in Computer Science from Rutgers University in 2003.
 He has also studied in the Middle East and South East Asia.

 TEACHING AND SERVICE

 Dr. El-Badawi teaches courses on Arabic language, literature, Islamic Studies and Middle Eastern History.
 He recently established the Arab Studies Minor and helped develop the curriculum for the Middle Eastern Studies concentration for the BA in World Cultures and Literature.
 Dr. El-Badawi also serves as Co-Director of the International Qur'anic Studies Association.

 Dr. El-Badawi’s areas of research are Arab intellectual history, Early Islamic history and Qur’anic Studies.
 His current research projects explore intellectual history in the contemporary as well as pre-modern Arab world.
 His current projects include a study on Enlightenment and Islamic Modernism in the contemporary Arab world, and a study on the relationship of Islamic as well as Syriac Christian legal tradition.